 This directive is reinforced both by NPS Management Policies 2006 (section 4.8.1.1, Shorelines and Barrier Islands), which states that "natural shoreline processes (such as erosion, deposition, dune formation, overwash, inlet formation, and shoreline migration) will be allowed to continue without interference" and by the overarching Wilderness Act, which calls for federal wilderness to be both wild (untrammeled or un-manipulated) and natural, thus allowing natural phenomena or processes to proceed unimpeded.
-Neither NPS Management Policies 2006 nor the Otis Pike Fire Island High Dune Wilderness Act precludes closing a breach in the Fire Island Wilderness if there is a need to do so; however, the Wilderness Management Plan stipulates that an environmental impact statement must be prepared and public review and comment on alternatives must be conducted before such a decision would be made.
-Although the Wilderness Management Plan pre-dates the Breach Contingency Plan, the Breach Contingency Plan does not amend, supersede, or otherwise integrate with the Wilderness Management Plan.
-Thus, the National Park Service would adhere to the direction in the Wilderness Management Plan when making a decision about closing a breach in the Fire Island Wilderness.
+Neither NPS Management Policies 2006 nor the Otis Pike Fire Island High Dune Wilderness Act precludes closing a breach in the Fire Island Wilderness if there is a need to do so; however, the Wilderness Stewardship Plan and Backcountry Camping Policy stipulates that an appropriate level of NEPA compliance must be conducted before such a decision would be made.